sseuniverse/sse-school/README.md

 -----------------------

 * The School Management System is licensed under the MIT Massachusetts Institute of Technology (MIT) version 3.0.
-* Copyright 2023 BLACKBOX AI.
+* Copyright 2024 SSE World.
 All rights reserved.